ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The example also considers one of the notifications from the Authorization Server to get lost in transmission, and thus not reaching the Resource Server.

 When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no Observe Option to the Authorization Server, to perform a diff query of the TRL.
 The Resource Server indicates N=8 as value of the query parameter 'diff', i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

+In this example, the Authorization Server does not support the "Cursor" extension.
+Hence, the 'cursor' parameter is not included in the payload of the responses to a full query request.
+Also, the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.

 ~~~~~~~~~~~
 RS                                                 AS